The High Priestess

 The High Priestess (II) is the second Major Arcana card in cartomantic Tarot decks.
 It is based on the 2nd trump of Tarot card packs.
 In the first Tarot pack with inscriptions, the 18th-century woodcut Tarot de Marseilles, this figure is crowned with the Papal tiara and labelled La Papesse, the Popess, a possible reference to the legend of Pope Joan.

 In the creation of the Rider–Waite Tarot deck, the Popess of the playing card packs was changed into The High Priestess of cartomantic cards.
 She wears a crown similar to the one used by the goddess Hathor, and is depicted with Marian imagery.
 A. E. Waite, the co-creator of the Rider–Waite deck, speculated that the card was connected to the ancient cult of Astarte or Mary as a representation of the Mother goddess.

 History

 La Papesse

 This Tarot card was originally called La Papesse, or "The Popess".
 Some of the cards directly linked the woman on the cards to the papacy by showing the woman wearing a triregnum or Papal Tiara.
 There are also some modern versions of the Tarot of Marseilles which include the keys to the kingdom that are a traditional symbol of the papacy.
 In Protestant post-reformation countries, Tarot cards in particular used images of the legendary Pope Joan, linking in to the mythology of how Joan, disguised as a man, was elected to the papacy and was only supposedly discovered to be a woman when she gave birth.
-However, Italian Catholics appear to only have seen the La Papesse as representing the Holy Mother Church in an allegorical form, with the Pope taking office becoming married to the Body of Christ, which Catholics refer to in the feminine gender.